pypa/pipx/README.md

 pipx install https://github.com/psf/black/archive/18.9b0.zip  # install a release
 ```

-### Walkthrough: Running an Application in a Temporary, Sandboxed Environment
+### Walkthrough: Running an Application in a Temporary Virtual Environment

 This is an alternative to `pipx install`.